HanWenfang/syncless/README.txt

 * (web.py): see demo_syncless_web_py.py
 * CherryPy: see demo_syncless_cherrypy.py
 * Google AppEngine webapp: see demo_syncless_webapp.py
-* Python built-in BaseHttpRequestHandler: see demo_syncless_basehttp.py
+* Python built-in BaseHTTPRequestHandler: see demo_syncless_basehttp.py

 Please note that Syncless is not a web framework.